luciano665/AI-ENGINE-SEARCH/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-## Tasks

-- Take a look at the TODOs throughout the repo, namely:

-    - `src/app/page.tsx`: Update the UI and handle the API response as needed

-    - `src/app/api/chat/route.ts`: Implement the chat API with Groq and web scraping with Cheerio and Puppeteer

-    - `src/middleware.ts`: Implement the code here to add rate limiting with Redis

 ## Learn More

 To learn more about Next.js, take a look at the following resources: